matt-hardenburg/GAME-420-PORTFOLIO/README.md

 # GAME-420-PORTFOLIO

-Click on the desired .zip file to download the project
+Click on the desired .zip file, the select download on the subsequent page to download the project

 Project reflections and write-ups can be found in their respective .zip folders